MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ItemsAdvanced/how-to-find-where-routings-are-used.md

     ---
 # How to: Find Where Routings Are Used
-You can use the **Where\-used** function to find out which items use a certain routing.
+You can use the **Where-used** function to find out which items use a certain routing.

 ### To find where routings are used